harrisony/hassio-restic/README.md

+# This is a fork
+here be dragons
 # HassOS restic add-on

 This add-on runs [restic](https://restic.net/) to make efficient back-ups from your HassOS installation.
 You can use this instead of or together with HassOSs built-in snapshot functionality.
 In my case, I use it because the built-in snapshot functionality doesn't really like backing up my influxdb database, which is more than 5 GiB.